 I also added in some strength training with the poles.
 I held onto them to ensure my form was perfect in my squats and lunges.
 I lifted them up overhead a few times to stretch my arms and back.
 I liked inventing my own ways to use the poles and they were a fun new workout tool I could play with.

-The audio classes in the 99 Walks just launched this week in the app.
-Before they were available I did enjoy taking the poles out on my own and listening to music or podcasts while I walked.
+The audio classes in the 99 Walks hadn't yet launched in the app when I first started using the poles.
+Before they were available, I did enjoy taking the poles out on my own and listening to music or podcasts while I walked.
 So a membership to the app is definitely not required to utilize the poles.

 What I liked about using walking poles